Thumbnail

 Posted on by

-Deep underground is a new mob perfect for minigames or simply looking cute.
+Deep underground is a new mob perfect for minigames or as a pet that looks cute.
 However, its home is filled with toxic gases, making it hard to get one without needing to puke!
 Today, we explore the new sulfur slime mob in our Minecraft sulfur cube guide.

 What are Sulfur Cubes?